puppetlabs/puppetlabs-postgresql/README.md

 Specifies how many concurrent connections the role can make.

-Default value: '-1', meaning no limit.
+Default value: `-1`, meaning no limit.

 ##### `connect_settings`

 Specifies a hash of environment variables used when connecting to a remote server.

-Default value: Connects to the local Postgres instance.
+Default value: local PostgreSQL instance.

 ##### `createdb`